No 10 denies running ‘stop Sunak’ smear campaign as Johnson allies attack

 They have also attacked his campaign with claims it has engaged in “dirty tricks” to manipulate the Tory leadership race that will select the next prime minister.

-Asked if No 10 is involved in a “stop Sunak” operation as the first round of voting loomed on Wednesday, Mr Johnson’s press secretary said: “No.”
+Asked if No 10 is involved in a “stop Sunak” operation ahead of the first round of voting closing on Wednesday, Mr Johnson’s press secretary said: “No.”

 She declined to say whether Downing Street remains supportive of the former chancellor, whose resignation helped end Mr Johnson’s grip on No 10.